User Interface

 EXAMPLE

-Unity project showed in the above video tutorial is available on GitHub.
+Unity project showed in the above video tutorial can be found in the UI sample.
 It also contains examples for adding credits screen with scroll view and web links, choice buttons with particle effect, using emojis in text printer, adding timestamps to chat printer and others.

 EXAMPLE

-Another, more advanced example of adding a custom inventory UI with a grid layout, pagination and drag-drop window can be found in the inventory example project on GitHub.
-Specifically, the UI-related scripts are stored at Runtime/UI and prefabs at Prefabs directories.
+Another, more advanced example of adding a custom inventory UI with a grid layout, pagination and drag-drop window can be found in the inventory sample.
+Specifically, the UI-related scripts are stored at Scripts/Runtime/Inventory/UI

 When you create a new custom UI prefab via the context menu, the prefab will have a Custom UI